-The goal of any email marketing campaign would definitely not be to end up as spam.
+No one’s goal of any email marketing campaign would be to end up as spam.

 Spam complaints are when an email recipient clicks on the “spam” button within their mailbox provider interface for any particular message.
 They can happen within an email inbox on any device.
 These complaints ultimately affect your deliverability as well as your sender reputation.